Story and Why

 the start of the school year in a couple of months.
 June was always

-about escape from school; as a newly “ordained”
+from school; as a newly “ordained”

 teacher it is about mission, purpose and gratitude.
 I’ve